sebheron/zup-dog/README.md

 ### Why?

-I'm a big fan of spline and its inteface for building 3d scenes is brilliant.
+I'm a big fan of spline and its interface for building 3d scenes is brilliant.
 This is my butchering attempt at recreating it for a more lightweight engine, with its own visual appeal.

+### What's done?
+- All built in zdog shapes are supported.
+- Shape transform and rotation gizmos.
+- Property editor is 90% done.

-### Build manually
+### What's todo?
+- Spline style path editor for shapes.
+- Undo/redo.
+- Clean up property editor.

+### Building and running

 After cloning the repo run `npm run dev` to start the dev server and `npm run build` to build the application.